Skip to Main Content

 Archives sometimes impose their own requirements on quotation and publication of materials as a condition of users' access to them.
 This reflects an institution's own policies and is not necessarily part of copyright law.
 These issues are particularly addressed in James Thorpe's The Use of Manuscripts in Literary Research.

 The online database Writers, Artists, and Their Copyright Holders is a guide run by the Harry Ransom Center at the University of Texas at Austin and the University of Reading to identify owners and contact information of copyright holders.
-For example, it reveals that Sylvia Plath's copyrights are owned by her estate, which is represented by the London publisher of Faber & Faber
+For example, it reveals that Sylvia Plath's copyrights are owned by her estate, which is represented by the London publisher Faber & Faber

 Further Reading